AquaBSD/ip.aquabsd.org/README.md

 ## Requirements

-You need to create simple PHP vhost pointing to `public` folder.
+You need to configure simple PHP vhost pointing to `public` folder.

-Example:
+Example with nginx:

 ```
 server {